frioux/blog/content/posts/when-i-planned-on-moving-to-australia.md

 ---

-If there are lessons to learn from this story, I think they are three:
+If there are lessons to learn from this story, I think they are:

  1. You could lose it all pretty quickly; enjoy your loved ones while you can.
  2. [Stop looking at a finger when someone is pointing at the